 The Debt Office holds auctions regularly and strives to maintain an even maturity profile for the inflation-linked bonds as well.

 Treasury bills are used to compensate for fluctuations

 Treasury bills enable the Debt Office to conduct short-term borrowing in the krona market.
 Treasury bills are regularly issued via auctions and can also be sold within the liquidity management operations.
 In the borrowing plan, treasury bills are used primarily to compensate for fluctuations in the borrowing requirement, so that we can maintain a stable supply of nominal government bonds.

-Every three months, the Debt Office issues a new six-month bill that matures on an IMM date (third Wednesday in March, June, September and December).
+Every three months, the Debt Office issues a new twelve-month bill that matures on an IMM date (third Wednesday in March, June, September and December).
 In the other months, a new three-month bill is introduced.
 This means that there are always at least six outstanding maturities of up to 12 months.

 Foreign currency bonds enable good borrowing preparedness

 On the international capital market, the Debt Office can borrow large amounts in a short period of time.
 There is therefore also cause to issue foreign currency bonds when the borrowing requirement is low, as this keeps us prepared to borrow larger amounts if necessary.